opoupeney/DreamFaceDoc/charts.rst

 PieChart
 --------

-This component is used to display a graphical information in the form of pie chart.
+This component is used to display a data in the graphical form using the pie chart.

 Example: piechart with legeng